 Your residency can be fully catered, if you wish to have meals and shopping taken care of.
-A fully catered stay includes three meals a day of seasonal, organic, local food (of which a substantial portion is grown in my garden) as well as a cleaning, linen and laundry service.
+A fully catered stay includes three meals a day of seasonal, organic, local food (of which a substantial portion is grown in my garden) as well as a weekly cleaning, linen and laundry service.
 I am a trained cook and take great pleasure in cooking for people.
 Your stay can also include just two meals a day, or it can be entirely self-catered I am happy to provide whatever suits you and your needs best.

 During your stay you have full use of the barn and its features:

 • a simple but fully-equipped kitchen with a large fridge/freezer, a five-ring, stainless steel cooker with 50-litre oven, plus food prep areas.

 • a bathroom with a cast-iron claw foot bathtub, a dry (compost)toilet and sink (please note that there is not a stand-up shower for those with mobility concerns).

 • a small workshop with a variety of hand and power tools

 • a library/sitting room with Wifi* and a wood stove

 • 20m² of covered terrace with southern light

 Upstairs the studio has an open floor-plan.
 The artist has*: